top of page

 Lt.-Col. Menard had gone aboard ''Calpe'' at 0610 hrs and had received his instruction.
 There instruction were now passed to the L.C.P.(L)a by loud hailer, to the following effect.
 Whereas in the event of everything going according to plan the Fus.
 M.R. had been instructed to concentrate, after landing, in the PARC JEHAN ANGO, preparatory to establishing an inner perimeter and covering the withdrawal of the main force.

 Lt.
 A.A.
 Masson states that the boats, which navel evidence indicates were 26 in number, approached the beach in a single line.
-He believes, but is not entirely certain, taht the order of sub-units from right to left (i.e., from west to east) was ''D'' Coy, ''A'' Coy, ''C'' Coy; H.Q.
+He believes, but is not entirely certain, that the order of sub-units from right to left (i.e., from west to east) was ''D'' Coy, ''A'' Coy, ''C'' Coy; H.Q.
 Group; and ''B'' Coy.

 bottom of page